 Well defined groundwater use rights entitle individual users or user groups to an abstraction allocation at a certain point in time or during a specified time period in certain aquifer conditions.
 Groundwater use rights needs to be carefully designed, changed and adapted to different conditions.
 For groundwater use rights to function as a management instrument, the following aspects need to be in place (i) initial allocation; (ii) a registration mechanism and maintained registry system; (iii) a functioning monitoring system; (iv) enforcement of limits set by individual or communal use rights; and (v) a credible sanctioning system (Kemper 2007).
-To establish groundwater users.
+To establish groundwater use rights, groundwater should be regarded first as a public good among groundwater users.